-Table 2: Measures to Prevent Respiratory Healthcare Associated Infections in US.

-Factors that ncrease the isk of cquiring rHAI
+Factors that increase the risk of acquiring rHAI

 Whether a patient acquires rHAI depends largely on their susceptibility and exposure.
 At the moment of care, facilities can reduce exposure, but not change susceptibility.
 However, proactive early and routine efforts to identify patients who are susceptible may help to prioritize application of measures to reduce exposure for those patients.